discourse/discourse_docker/README.md

   - "templates/postgres.template.yml"
 ```

 This template is "composed" out of all these child templates, this allows for a very flexible configuration struture.
-Further more you may add specific hooks that extend the templates you reference.
+Furthermore you may add specific hooks that extend the templates you reference.

 #### expose: